Killandio/CursoEmVideo-Python/README.md

+# Curso em Vídeo - Python Exercises Solutions 🐍

+This repository contains the **solutions to the exercises** proposed in the **Python 3 course** by [Curso em Vídeo](https://www.cursoemvideo.com/), taught by Professor **Gustavo Guanabara**.
+The course is widely recognized for its high-quality content and step-by-step approach, making it ideal for beginners learning programming with Python.

+---

+## 🎯 Repository Purpose

+This project was created to:
+- Document my learning journey in Python.
+- Share solutions to the exercises for students seeking inspiration or alternative approaches.
+- Showcase my progress and skills in Python with a focus on clean and organized code.

+---

 ## 📂 Exercises Overview

 The exercises are organized into three modules ("Mundos").
 You can explore the full list in each directory or view selected highlights below.